 The blast was discovered two weeks after police said a package bomb was found, but did not explode, outside a Starbucks in Beaumont, about 2 miles northwest of the church.

 In the April 26 incident, a package was discovered outside the Starbucks in the early morning, and a worker moved it inside the store.
-While trying to open the package, the worker noticed a note, and took the package back outside before contacting police, authorities said.
-Police didn't reveal the contents of the note.
+While trying to open it, the worker noticed a note, then took the package back outside before contacting police, authorities said.
+Police didn’t reveal the contents of the note.

 Investigators determined the package was an explosive device, and bomb technicians rendered it safe, police said.